FabioLolix/distroware.gitlab.io/docs/index.md

 * <https://www.mkdocs.org/#installation>
 * <https://www.mkdocs.org/#building-the-site>

+Command for quick reload for local development: mkdocs serve --dirtyreload

 ## Contributing

 Contributions and informations gathering are very welcome, especially for sources in not English or Italian languages.